vinland-technology/flict-obsolete/doc/how.md

   lib1 (MIT&Zlib)   lib2 (Apache-2.0 | LGPL-2.1-only)
 ```

-Should be translated to two different cobinations of the same component:
+Should be translated to two different combinations of the same component:

 ```
    Program (GPL-2.0-only)